 We are long-standing members of the Builders’ Merchants’ Federation and we comply with the BMF Merchant Member Charter.
 As members of the respected NMBS and h&b buying groups, we are able to purchase materials from the UK’s leading manufacturers at competitive prices.
 We are skilled at sourcing special items for our customers and always aim to provide the right materials at the right time at the right price.

 We have a fleet of 10 crane-offloading vehicles, including the latest DAF trucks with remote-controlled cranes.
-Our normal delivery area includes London, Middlesex, Hertfordshire, Bedfordshire and Buckinghamshire but we can also arrange deliveries direct from the manufacturer to sites throughout the UK.
+Our normal delivery area includes London, Middlesex, Hertfordshire, Bedfordshire, Buckinghamshire and Essex, but we can also arrange deliveries direct from the manufacturer to sites throughout the UK.

 Buttle’s is one of the UK’s longest-established timber and builders’ merchants.
 Around 125 years ago, George James Buttle left his Essex farming life to start afresh as a sawyer in St Pancras and established a tradition of craftsmanship and service which has been maintained by future generations of his family.